Thank you for your interest in Prairie Hospice’s volunteer program. Volunteers are the heart of our program, and demand

-Our Client Service Volunteers offer non-medical, practical, emotional, and spiritual support to people who are living with cancer, ALS, and other life-threatening diagnoses.
+Our Client Service Volunteers offer non-medical, practical, emotional, and spiritual support to people who are living with a terminal illness.
 They visit with clients to provide companionship – reading, talking, writing letters, listening to life stories.
 They give caregivers a time of respite and support bereaved families.
 They assist with practical help in and out of clients’ homes, such as preparing light meals, running errands for clients or providing transportation for appointments and outings.
 All volunteer services are offered free of charge.

 The comprehensive initial training program and ongoing in-service educational events prepare volunteers to visit clients and offer compassionate non-medical client- and family-centered care for these individuals and their families in the comfort of their homes.
 The comprehensive initial training consists of presentations, panel discussions, small group work, self-care, suggested readings, and videos to prepare you for the challenges you may face as a hospice volunteer.